Valid Reasons for objecting to a planning application

 1. Understanding the planning application process

 Before we dive into the valid reasons for objecting to a planning application, it’s important to have a clear understanding of the planning process itself.
-Planning applications are typically submitted by developers or individuals seeking permission to carry out certain projects, such as building new structures, making significant alterations to existing buildings, or changing the use of land.
-The applications are then reviewed by local planning authorities, who assess them based on various factors, including local development plans, environmental impact, and public opinion.
+Planning applications are typically submitted by developers or individuals seeking permission to carry out certain projects, such as building new structures, making significant alterations to existing buildings, or changing the use of land/buildings.
+The applications are then reviewed by local planning authorities, who assess them based on various factors, including local development plans, material considerations and public opinion.

 The planning process usually involves a period of public consultation, usually 21 days for minor applications and 6 weeks for major applications, during which members of the public have the opportunity to submit their objections or express support for the proposed development.
 This is a crucial stage for those who wish to voice their concerns and influence the decision-making process.
 By understanding the planning application process, you’ll be better equipped to navigate through the system and present a strong objection.